polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ## Initial Setup

 Before you can begin running your validator, you'll need to configure your server environment to meet the operational and security standards required for validating.
-This includes setting up time synchronization, ensuring critical security features are active, and installing the necessary binaries.
+Configuration includes setting up time synchronization, ensuring critical security features are active, and installing the necessary binaries.
 Proper setup at this stage is essential to prevent issues like block production errors or being penalized for downtime.
 Below are the essential steps to get your system ready.

 ### Install Network Time Protocol Client

-To ensure your validator is synchronized with the network, accurate timekeeping is critical.
-Validators need their local clocks in sync with the blockchain to avoid missing block authorship opportunities.
+Accurate timekeeping is critical to ensure your validator is synchronized with the network.
+Validators need local clocks in sync with the blockchain to avoid missing block authorship opportunities.
 Using [Network Time Protocol (NTP)](https://en.wikipedia.org/wiki/Network_Time_Protocol){target=\_blank} is the standard solution to keep your system's clock accurate.

-If you are using Ubuntu version 18.04 or newer, NTP Client should be installed by default.
+If you are using Ubuntu version 18.04 or newer, the NTP Client should be installed by default.
 You can check whether you have the NTP client by running:

 ```sh
 timedatectl